Fifty percent of millennials have a side gig, according to a study by Experian.

 A side hustle can be hard to scale but it’s not impossible.
 One way to grow your side hustle is to transition from a one-to-one business model to a one-to-many business model.
 Translation: Figure out how to earn money while you sleep!

 One booming market for doing this is the e-learning industry.
-According to Reuters, global e-learning grew to $165.21 billion in 2015 and is expected to skyrocket to $275.10 billion by 2022.
+According to Forbes, e-learning will climb to $325 billion by 2025.

 Just be aware: In order to scale an e-learning business with a host of online courses, you do have to hustle.